Kenkenzaii/Acc3D/README.md

 ### Training

-1. Download the training dataset from this [Google Drive link](https://drive.google.com/drive/folders/1A_o1RqEBTO5XZEac93Xh26SG4vRztOtG?usp=sharing).
+1. Download the training dataset from this Google Drive link [Dataset](https://drive.google.com/drive/folders/1A_o1RqEBTO5XZEac93Xh26SG4vRztOtG?usp=sharing).
 And unzip the ``rendering_dataset.zip`` in ``training_data`` folder.
-2. Download the base models from this [Google Drive link](https://drive.google.com/drive/folders/1lZyil8NnTlM2gguWBJiTjzaSpSQm4MgX?usp=sharing)
+2. Download the base models from this Google Drive link [BaseModel](https://drive.google.com/drive/folders/1lZyil8NnTlM2gguWBJiTjzaSpSQm4MgX?usp=sharing)
 3. Before you can monitor the training process, make sure to log in to wandb with ``wandb login``.
 4. Run ``bash train.sh``